-Ok, I’ll admit it: I was not enthusiastic when my flight to Maricaibo was canceled…
+Ok, I’ll be the first to admit it.
+I was not enthusiastic when my flight…

 I’ll be the first to admit it: Bogotá was not high on my list of ‘places to visit’, but Colombia’s capital city is a study in contrasts.
 On one side there is the ultra-modern skyscrapers and modern architecture.
 On the other side, there are wide, colonial, pedestrian-only plazas dripping with sun and shade trees.
 Couples cuddle up on benches while kids chase birds on the pavement.
 If I didn’t know any better, I’d never associate what I’ve experienced in the last few days with the gritty, drug-infested crime haven.
 Instead Bogotá is as safe as any other city of nearly 10 million people.
 It’s leaders are forward-thinking and global adventurers definitely have the city on their radar.